fledge-iot/fledge/docs/building_pipelines.rst

 Warnings raised will also be logged to the error log but will not cause data to cease flowing through the pipeline.

-See above for details have how to access the system logs.
+See :ref:`AccessingLogs`: for details have how to access the system logs.